Coffee and solidarity

 Our coffee mornings provide a chance for migrants and A.M.A. volunteers to talk in a relaxed environment, share common ground, exchange advice, and allow us to identify how we can help.
 It is also a wonderful opportunity for people to get to know each other, share experiences and create a network for mutual collaboration.
 All of this happens over a breakfast in good company.
 The coffee mornings allow us to give one-to-one attention to those who need it, because we are well aware how circumstances differ from person to person.

-Mondays and Thursdays fron 9:30 to 13:00 in the Limpertsberg Parish premises
+Thursdays from 9:30 to 13:00 in the Limpertsberg Parish premises

 For Manos Abiertas every person is a new project.

 One-to-one sessions to provide advice and identify needs and ways of helping